 As a psychiatrist, you will have an opportunity to use various treatments to improve your patients’ lives which include the following:

-- Checking physical health
+- Checking physical conditions.

 - Giving medication

-- Giving counseling or psychological treatment such as talking therapy
+- Giving counseling or psychological treatment such as talking therapy or psychotherapy.

 - Brain stimulation therapy